Wheatbelt (Western Australia): Change

+Lesser known writers also have the wheatbelt environment in their writing such as Lilian Wooster Greaves.

 Transport

 The Wheatbelt once had an extensive railway system, which transported bulk wheat grain.
 It has been reduced in part, while the main lines are being supported.
-Grain is transported on the those lines to ports for export from the CBH grain receival points (grain silos), which are primarily located in the Wheatbelt region.
+Grain is transported on those lines to ports for export from the CBH grain receival points (grain silos), which are primarily located in the Wheatbelt region.